kbhedi715881/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can often lead to more problems than it solves.
 It's important to first write clear, understandable code that works correctly, and then optimize only if profiling shows that specific parts of the code are causing performance issues.

+# 2023-12-12
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your code and your workflow, you will find it easier to understand and maintain your project.

+Remember to take breaks and avoid multitasking, as this can lead to mistakes and decreased productivity.
+Use version control, like Git, to keep track of your changes and collaborate with others.
+Finally, always be learning and staying up-to-date with the latest programming trends and technologies.